rm2013/katacoda-scenarios/hello-cluster/step4.md

-The Container Network Interface (CNI) defines how the different nodes and their workloads should communicate.
-There are multiple network providers available, some are listed here.

-## Task

-In this scenario we'll use WeaveWorks.
-The deployment definition can be viewed at cat /opt/weave-kube{{execute HOST1}}

-This can be deployed using kubectl apply.
+The state of the two nodes in the cluster should now be Ready.
+This means that our deployments can be scheduled and launched.

+Using Kubectl, it's possible to deploy pods.
+Commands are always issued for the Master with each node only responsible for executing the workloads.

+The command below create a Pod based on the Docker Image katacoda/docker-http-server.

+`kubectl run http --image=katacoda/docker-http-server:latest --replicas=1`{{execute HOST1}}

-Weave will now deploy as a series of Pods on the cluster.
-The status of this can be viewed using the command `kubectl get pod -n kube-system`{{execute HOST1}}
+The status of the Pod creation can be viewed using `kubectl get pods`{{execute HOST1}}

+Once running, you can see the Docker Container running on the node.

+`docker ps | grep docker-http-server`{{execute HOST2}}